nulab/backlog-bulk-issue-registration-gas/README_en.md

 * Multiple selection custom fields are not added.
 * Radio button custom fields are not added.
-* Custom fields can be with Premium Plan or higher plans.
+* Custom fields can be used with Premium or higher plans.

 ## Execution